 This bluesy 1957 septet date with modernists J. J. Johnson, Idrees Sulieman, Hank Jones, Barry Galbraith, Oscar Pettiford and Jo Jones was, in essence, a comeback album for the pioneering tenor saxophonist, still open-minded and playing at the peak of his powers.

 This album introduced the jazz world to the unusually mature and original young tenor saxophonist.
 “Recorda Me” & “Blue Bossa” have become jazz classics for their mix of Brazilian rhythms with hard bop muscle.
 Kenny Dorham, McCoy Tyner, Butch Warren and Pete LaRoca complete the quintet.

-Hill’s rich, rhythmic piano and utterly brilliant compositions stand alone.
-This album is his jazz masterpiece with rich three-horn arrangements for Kenny Dorham, Eric Dolphy and Joe Henderson.
-Richard Davis and Tony Williams complete this high level ensemble.
-A unique and essential jazz album.
+Andrew Hill’s rich, rhythmic piano and utterly unique compositions stand alone.
+“Point Of Departure” is Hill’s masterpiece with rich three-horn arrangements for Kenny Dorham, Eric Dolphy and Joe Henderson.
+Richard Davis and Tony Williams complete this superb, flexible ensemble of individuals who come together to create an new entity.

 JAZZ ROYALTY – EARL PLAYS DUKE

 Every pianist who came after him owes a debt to this visionary pioneer.
 These solo piano recordings, made between 1971 and 1975, allow us to eavesdrop on one master studying another.
 Hines tackles tunes he knew well and tunes learned for the sessions with pure mastery.
 All 30 performances are gathered on this 3-CD set.